brainglobe/brainglobe.github.io/_sources/documentation/brainglobe-atlasapi/usage/atlas-details.md.txt

 ### [Duke Developmental Rat Brain Atlas](https://doi.org/10.1016/j.neuroimage.2013.01.017)
 These atlases from [Calabrese et al. (2013)](https://doi.org/10.1016/j.neuroimage.2013.01.017) were obtained from 5 specimens each from 9 different time points using a 7T MRI.
-The earliest 5 timepoints were registered to the Ashwell and Paxions neonatal rat atlas and the last 4 timepoints were registered to the Paxinos and Watson adult rat atlas to give a consistent view of the structural changes that occur over development.
+The earliest 5 timepoints were registered to the Ashwell and Paxinos neonatal rat atlas and the last 4 timepoints were registered to the Paxinos and Watson adult rat atlas to give a consistent view of the structural changes that occur over development.

 These atlases are only available at 25μm resolution: